RevealBi/Documentation/en/developer/java-sdk/setup-configuration.md

 - *setDataProvider*.
 Custom class that returns in-memory data for dashboards, implementing IRVDataProvider.
 - *setLicense*.
 Here you can configure the SDK license, by including the Serial Key.

-For further details about how implement your own Dashboards provider, please check our [UpMedia samples](https://github.com/RevealBi/sdk-samples-java) in GitHub.
+For further details about how implement your own Dashboard providers, please check our [UpMedia samples](https://github.com/RevealBi/sdk-samples-java) in GitHub.

 #### Step 4 - Enabling server-side export